Oaklands (West Whiteland Township, Pennsylvania)

+Oaklands is an historic, American home that is located in West Whiteland Township, Chester County, Pennsylvania.

+It was listed on the National Register of Historic Places in 1984.

+History and architectural features

-Oaklands is a historic home located in West Whiteland Township, Chester County, Pennsylvania.
-The original house was built in 1772, and is a two-story, three-bay rectangular stone structure.
+The original house was built in 1772, and is a two-story, three-bay, rectangular, stone structure.
 It has a major wing to the east, with an addition to that wing.
 The front of the wing has a two-story front porch with decorative iron supports.
-Also on the property is a contributing 1/1/2-story stuccoed stone gatehouse, remodeled in 1900 as a private school for the Thomas children.
+Also located on the property is a contributing one-and-one-half-story, stuccoed, stone gatehouse that was remodeled in 1900 as a private school for the Thomas children.

 It was listed on the National Register of Historic Places in 1984.